ORDER YOUR BIRTH CERTIFICATE ONLINE

 Alaska, Colorado, and West Virginia allow citizens to vote by presenting a certified copy of their US Birth Certificate.

-The following table lists Photo ID and Non-Photo ID for each US state.
+The following table lists the Photo ID and Non-Photo ID for each US state.

 |Photo ID||Non-Photo ID|